adam-savard/keyboard-function-keys-linux/README.md

 - Keychron K2
 - Keychron K1 SE
 - Keychron K6
+- Keychron C2

 ---

-# Enable Function Keys On The Keychron K2 Mechanical Keyboard Under Linux
+# Enable Function Keys On Keychron Mechanical Keyboards Under Linux, with `systemd`
+## (or, disable pesky media keys)

 Below, you'll find the steps required to create a systemd command that will run at boot to disable the media keys and restore f1-f12 functionality.